He tāone e hāngai ana ki te anamata

 An inverted pyramid shows the sustainable transport hierarchy, with icons alongside each level.
 Top of the pyramid is ‘Walking’ – with icons showing someone walking and someone using a wheelchair.
 The second level is ‘Cycling and micro-mobility (shared e-scooter, e-bikes, e-mopeds)’.
 Icons show a person on a scooter and a person on a bike.
 The third level is ‘Public transport (trains, buses, light rail, ferries’ – icon shows a bus.
 The fourth level is ‘delivery vehicles’ – there is no icon.
 The fifth level is ‘Car-sharing and pool vehicles’ – icon shows a car with multiple passengers.
 The sixth level is ‘rideshare and taxis’ – there is no icon.
 The seventh level is ‘Private vehicles and motorcycles’ – there is an icon of a car.
 The eight and final level is ‘Aircraft’ with an icon of a plane.

-Paneke Pōneke Bike Network Plan 2022
+Paneke Pōneke Bike network plan 2022

 The bike network will connect suburbs to the city centre and destinations, helping to get people of various ages and abilities from where they live to where they work, study, shop, and play.
 Paneke Pōneke, Wellington’s bike network plan, was adopted in March 2022.